backpackcod3r/IttyChat/README.md

 Using the Chat
 --------------

-Since this is a line-oriented server, a client program such as TinyFugue[1] (or equivalent) is highly recommended.
+Since this is a line-oriented server, a client program such as [TinyFugue] (http://tinyfugue.sourceforge.net/) or an equivalent is highly recommended.
 It makes the experience much more pleasant!
 Raw telnet works fine in a pinch, however.

 All user commands begin with a period, and are summarized below: